mattbanderson/mattbanderson.github.io/_posts/2022-09-22-isle-royale-feldtmann-loop-trail.markdown

 ![Animal footprint on beach](https://i.imgur.com/s3bxSWU.jpg) *Wolf print?
 Pretty sure that's a wolf print*

 We made it to camp to find one of the two shelters available.
 We dropped our packs to claim it while we checked out the other sites.
 Sites 1-3 are the best, as they offer some limited views of the water, whereas the others are further back in the trees.
-We decided to stick with the shelter as not needing to pitch our tents would help us pack faster and hit the trail earlier the next morning, which would be our longest day on the trail (10.5 miles).
-It turned out we made just in time to get the shelter as another group arrived barely 15 minutes after we did.(
+We decided to stick with the shelter as not needing to pitch our tents would help us pack faster and hit the trail earlier the next morning, which would be our longest hiking day (10.5 miles).
+It turned out we made it just in time to get the shelter as another group arrived only a few minutes after we did.

 ![Shelter at Siskiwit Bay campground](https://i.imgur.com/rNZb6zN.jpg) *Our gear outside the shelter at Siskiwit Bay*